Delete a Debt Collection 2026: New Swiss SchKG Rules

 Claim amount: CHF [Amount]

-Reason: More than three months have elapsed since the payment order was delivered, without the creditor filing a continuation request (Fortsetzungsbegehren).
+I filed a Rechtsvorschlag against this payment order.
+More than three months have passed since it was served, and the creditor has not taken the matter to court to lift the objection.
 The debt collection is also unjustified because [insert specific reason].

 Enclosures: [list of supporting documents such as payment receipts, correspondence, court judgments]

-The administrative fee of CHF 40 is being transferred to your office account in parallel.
+The flat fee of CHF 40 is being transferred to your office account at the same time.

 Yours sincerely,